syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-grid-in-server.md

 ```

-### Merging with an exisiting file stream
+### Merging with an existing file stream

-If you already have a FileStream, you can directly use it to merge with the Grid's MemoryStream.
+If you already have a file stream, you can directly use it to merge with the Grid's memory stream.
 In the following code, the existing file stream is merged with the Grid's memory stream.

 ```ts
 using Syncfusion.Pdf;